 The weather was perfect and Scott was clearly in the mood.
 A good practice session and some gates that looked perfect and he was ready to race.

-In his 3 qualifying races, he took the holeshot in each one and simply checked out.
-He was looking good and focused for the semi final.
-In the semi final he chose gate 1.
+In his first two qualifying races, he took the holeshot in each one and simply checked out.
+He was looking good and focused.
+In his third qualifying race, he made a small mistake on the first straight and came home second.
+Not ideal for the rest of the day and gate pick for the semi final.
+In the semi final he chose gate 2.
 Again made a great start and sealed his final place with a big win.

-Sunday and again we woke to blue skies and a perfect day for racing.
-The track had a few changes for Sundays race which would really spice up the racing.
+Sunday and we woke up to heavy rain.
+The track was now like glass and extremely slippery in places.
+Scott chose the Schwalbe spike tyre and it was perfect.
+Like he was on rails.
+The track had a few changes for Sundays race which would really spice up the racing as well.

 The same format for Sunday with 3 qualifying races to start the day.
 Scott won his first 2 races comfortably.
 In his third race he was bar banging through the first turn.
 It was some classic 4X action and it was good to see Scott feeling good on the bike again and racing hard.
 Scott held strong and took the win.